typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 The script above transforms `ENTRYPOINT` from `exec` form to `shell` form.
 The `shell` form is required to ensure the environment variables declared in the `dockerEntrypoint` argument is sourced from the shell within the Docker container.
 Refer to Docker [ENTRYPOINT](https://docs.docker.com/engine/reference/builder/#entrypoint) documentation for the difference between `exec` vs `shell` form.

 When the image is published from the build, the image will be published to the default Docker repository.
 To publish to a different repository, set the `dockerRepository` setting to the repository you wish to publish.
 Please note this is an optional step.
 The Kubernetes deployment in this guide expects the image to be located at `mygroup/myapp`.
 Assuming the SBT project name is `myapp`, to match this Docker image location, to match this expectation we need to set the `dockerRepository` as following.

 ```
 dockerRepository := Some("mygroup")
 ```

-When the image is published from the build, the image tag will be derived from the SBT project version.
-However it's possible to also publish the `latest` tag together with the tag derived from the project version by enabling the `dockerUpdateLatest` setting.
+When the image is published from the build, the version tag will be derived from the SBT project version.
+However it's possible to also publish both the `latest` tag and the version tag by enabling the `dockerUpdateLatest` setting.
 Please note this is an optional step.
 The Kubernetes deployment in this guide expects the `latest` image tag to be present.
 To match this expectation we need to enable `dockerUpdateLatest` setting.

 ```
 dockerUpdateLatest := true